Free UK Delivery

 Let’s start with the bags themselves.
 Etsy has lots of quirky options from indie businesses, but if you can’t find something to fit your vibe - get creative.
 Simple brown or white sandwich bags from Amazon can look great covered with doodles, stickers, coloured stamp prints or printable details to match your theme.
 You might also want to try completely different party bag containers - like jam jars or pencil tins.

 Although not plastic free, we recently heard a suggestion of giving a bucket and spade with a piece of birthday cake inside!
 A gift that will keep on giving and encourages kids to get outdoors too.
 Brilliant for a summer party.

 If you want to pop in yummy treats, go for those without the plastic wrapping.
 A slice of cake wrapped in a paper napkin, gingerbread men, personalised cookies, or a tube of smarties are all easy plastic-free ideas.

 Give the gift of green

 We love the idea of popping in a little bag of sunflower seeds or a wildflower seed bomb to throw into the garden as a beautiful surprise later in the season.
 Or as a completely different end-of-party gift, how about a little potted plant instead?
 Gift with paints and stickers so they can decorate the planter for an arty touch.

 Choose party bag gifts they’ll actually use

 Skip the party bags full of disposable pocket money toys and filler.
 Instead try practical but fun gifts like mini bath bombs, books, pencils, or crayons.
-We love these playful shaped wax crayons from Little Scribbles.
+We love these ergonomic crayons from Kidly.